 Where are the tags to filter articles?
 The native theme optionally displays them either at the top or off.
 But too many tags detract from the beautiful photo grid.
 So tags are now on the bottom.
 But seeing many of them can still be distracting.

-Tags are visible only on the first page when a filter is in use.
+A list of all tags is visible only on the first blog page when a filter is in use (not visible on narrow mobile device screens).
 Each article excerpt includes a tagged keyword.
 When clicked, the first page of the results shows all the tags at the bottom with the filtering tag highlighted.
 You can click another tag from the list if desired.
-To clear the selection, either click “All,” the highlighted tag, or click the blog title at the top of the page.
+To clear the selection, either click “All” or click the blog title at the top of the page.

 4. The Blog Schedule